Noise-induced hearing loss: Personal listening devices

+Video game sound levels

+A 2024 systematic review of 14 studies investigating associations between sound-induced hearing loss and playing video games and esports found that a significant association between gaming and hearing loss or tinnitus and that the average measured sound levels during gameplay by subjects (which averaged 3 hours per week) exceeded or nearly exceeded permissible sound exposure levels.

 Workplace

 About 22 million workers are exposed to hazardous noise, with additional millions exposed to solvents and metals that could put them at increased risk for hearing loss.
 Occupational hearing loss is one of the most common occupational diseases.
 49% of male miners have hearing loss by the age of 50.
 By the age of 60, this number goes up to 70%.
 Construction workers also have an elevated risk.
 A screening program focused on construction workers employed at US Department of Energy facilities found 58% with significant abnormal hearing loss due to noise exposures at work.
 Occupational hearing loss is present in up to 33% of workers overall.
 Occupational exposure to noise causes 16% of adult disabling hearing loss worldwide.

 The following is a list of occupations that are most susceptible to hearing loss: